hse-project/hse-python/README.md

 ## Testing

 Export the `PYTHONPATH` environment variable to the root of this repository.
-From there you should be able to run `pytest"` without error.
+From there you should be able to run `pytest` without error.

 You can skip the export of the environment variable by running `python -m pytest` instead.

 In the case you need to tell Python where the HSE library is, you can use the `LD_LIBRARY_PATH` environment variable.